amalv/bukie/docs/covers-fetching.md

 - Goal: replace placeholder covers with real images from Open Library.
 - Runner: a small CLI script saves images into `public/covers` and updates the `cover` field in the books table to point to the local file.
-- Windows note: use the Node/tsx runner to avoid Bun’s Windows crash.

 ## Key files